 But we can always pinpoint areas where they can make changes that will help their body begin to access fat and improve nutrition.

-I recommend doing this for a full week.
 We often have different eating patterns during the work week compared to the weekend.

 Write it all down.
 Every snack, drink, or bite.
 This journal will become a partner to you in this journey and you will appreciate how helpful it is to have all this information.